 ‘He nearly killed my mother,’ she says, softly.
 ‘He chased her with an axe and after that she left home.
 She knew he would kill her at some point but she had nowhere to go and couldn’t take us.'

-In the book, Njambi talks of the leopard that roamed the land opposite their farm.
+In Through The Leopard’s Gaze, Njambi talks of the leopard that roamed the land opposite their farm.

 ‘We could see his eyes at night,’ she recalls, ‘and I used to wonder what he was making of our family breaking down.'

 When Njambi was 13, her father went a step further than his usual beatings; this time he hit her over the head and left her to die - I had to put the book down at this point and cry for her.

 ‘I blacked out,’ she writes, ‘and when I woke up I left the house and just walked and walked for miles through the countryside in my nightdress covered in blood.’

 Njambi pictured in Nariobi at 13, shortly before her father beat her for the last time

 Eventually Njambi found her mother’s new house and never went back to her father, and at 18 she moved to London with her mother and her partner.
 When, in 2014, Njambi’s father died, she went back to Kenya for his funeral.
 It was then that she learned that her father had been ‘born during the worst time in Kenyan history.’
 Realising that this may have accounted for his terrible behaviour, Njambi embarked on a traumatic journey to uncover her family’s past, revealing not only their hardships, but those of her people, the Gikuyu, under British rule.